 It’s amazing how few options I have found (besides banks) where you can invest R100 per month.
 Most fund managers are only interested in investors who have at least R300 per month to invest, and some even require more.

-Don’t let this make you feel despondent though, you really can take charge of your money and invest whatever money you have available!
+Don’t let this make you feel despondent though.
+You really can take charge of your money and invest whatever money you have available!
 So if you have more, investing it would be a great way of how to use R1500 wisely.

 I’m happy to hear your thoughts on any other investment options you know of that caters for R100 per month.